sriumcp/docs/docs/user-guide/tasks/custommetrics.md

 # custommetrics

-Fetch metrics from databases (like Prometheus) and other REST APIs.
+Fetch metrics from metrics stores (like Prometheus).

 ## Usage Example